KrishnaSaiRadhesh/Human-detection-and-counting-using-python/README.md

-## ✔ REAL TIME HUMAN DETECTION & COUNTING
+## HUMAN DETECTION & COUNTING USING PYTHON
 - An application which allows to detect human or people's in any image, video or even through Camera.
 - Also along with detecting, it also counts the maximum no. of people appeared.
-- It also visualize the data of no. of human detected and the avg. accuracy with which humans got detected w.r.t. time, using graph plot.
+- It also visualize the data of no. of human detected.

 ****